 Also, a brand new mattress might be just what you need to help you deal with sleep issues - well, at least alleviate them.
 Do look into that, too!

-Scientific References Quote contributed by Sue Peacock, Consultant Health Psychologist
+Scientific References Contributed by Sue Peacock, Consultant Health Psychologist

 1. Don Richardson J, King L, St Cyr K, et al.: 'Depression and the relationship between sleep disturbances, nightmares, and suicidal ideation in treatment-seeking Canadian Armed Forces members and veterans.'